kapferer/tycho_cfd/README.md

 TYCHO is freely available to everyone.
 You are welcome to download it and do whatever you want with it.
 I would appreciate, however, if you would acknowledge the package in your publications/work and if you would send me information for what purpose you use the code.
 Keep in mind that this code does not come with any guarantee.

 Here are some examples of TYCHO simulations.
-For some of them initial conditions can be downloaded.
+For some of them initial conditions can be downloaded in the example folder

-Wind through a model city
+* Wind through a model city
-Sound in a flat
+* Sound in a flat
-Wind in Town
+* Wind in Town
-Pressure gradient in boiler
+* Pressure gradient in boiler
-3D toy model simulation enterprise
+* 3D toy model simulation enterprise
-Scramjet at MACH 2 temperature
+* Scramjet at MACH 2 temperature
-Turbulent airflow around obstacles
+* Turbulent airflow around obstacles
-Soundspeaker simulation
+* Soundspeaker simulation
-Windtunnel temperature	Sydney Opera House	Kelvin Helmhotz Instability	Wind through rocky region Gas in a Pipe
+* Windtunnel temperature	Sydney Opera House	Kelvin Helmhotz Instability	Wind through rocky region
+* Gas in a Pipe
-Thermal exchange of gas and a fractal shaped obstacle Car in windtunnel
+* Thermal exchange of gas and a fractal shaped obstacle
+* Car in windtunnel
-Airfoil
+* Airfoil

-Windtunnel velocity
+* Windtunnel velocity